-- High standards of behaviour lie at the heart of a successful school - All children and staff have the right to feel safe at all times in school - All children have the right to learn without disruptive behaviour impacting on their progress - There should be mutual respect between all members of our school community and everyone should be safe from the effects of unacceptable behaviour - We are an inclusive school serving a community with a diverse range of needs, including social emotional and mental health difficulties, and we value and support all members of our community - children's attitudes to their education should be positive.
-They are committed to their learning, know how to study effectively and do so, are resilient to setbacks and take pride in their achievements, as developed by the Visible Learning programme.
+- High standards of behaviour lie at the heart of a successful school - ♦ All children and staff have the right to feel safe at all times in school - All children have the right to learn without disruptive behaviour impacting on their progress - Pupils' should have a positive attitude to their education and be committed to their learning.
+They should know how to study effectively and do so, be resilient to setbacks and take pride in their achievements.
+Children should be supported in developing effective learning dispositions: curiosity, courage, collaboration, motivation, reflection and resilience - There should be mutual respect between all members of our school community and everyone should be safe from the effects of inappropriate behaviour - We are an inclusive school serving a community with a diverse range of needs, including social emotional and mental health difficulties, and we value and support all members of our community. - To enable all of the above to happen, the school should embrace a therapeutic approach to behaviour as developed and used in the STEPS Training advocated by Cambridgeshire Local Authority